-Shell’s case is especially problematic.
-It is one of the 4 enterprises of the ECB’s portfolio active in shale oil and gas and could multiply its production in the area by 12.
+Shell and Total are especially problematic: they plan on increasing their oil and gas production respectively by 38% and 12% from 2018 to 2030 and propose 36 new gas projects.
+Shell is also one of the 4 enterprises of the ECB’s portfolio active in shale oil and gas and could multiply its production in the area by 12.

 Globally, the ECB’s asset purchases largely benefit to gas and finance its European expansion.
 They don’t acknowledge the necessity to phase out all fossil fuels nor the climate impact of gas, worsened by methane spills or the energy intensive liquefaction process.

 European quantitative easing is not close to a coal exit, far from it.

 The ECB buys assets from 10 companies active in coal for a total installed power of about 66 000 MW, more than all French nuclear reactors.
 Among them are 3 companies highly exposed to coal and/or in the process of developing new coal capacity.